 Nursing a mug of coffee, Father Todd said to his mother, "I think she's about to say yes.
 So why am I nervous?"

 "You're a big boy.
 I'd say go for it."
 Clad in pink sweats, Mrs. O'Brien stepped off a treadmill and began working with two five-pound weights to maintain arm strength, bone density, and muscle tone.
 "It's what you want, isn't it?
 I hope you're not doing it solely for me."

 "Then I'm pleased.
 It's better than you living an unnatural life as a priest."

 "Of course it is."
 The strain from the weights reached into her voice.
 "Anything happening with your getting a teaching position?"

 "I'm preparing a syllabus.
 I've dubbed one of the courses 'Plotinus to Aquinas.'"

-Father Todd knew fully well that such matters didn't interest his mother.
-Quite emphatically and simply, she believed that the primal parents of soul-bearing animals were Adam and Eve--not chimps, not apes, not anything from the wild.
+Father Todd knew fully well such matters didn't interest his mother.
+Quite emphatically and simply, she believed the primal parents of soul-bearing animals were Adam and Eve—not chimps, not apes, not anything from the wild.
 She believed Eve had been a beauty, Adam a hunk, with neither able to keep hot hands off the other, their tumultuous union pleasing to God's voyeuristic eye.